JuliaPanczyszyn/My_CV/README.md

-# My_CV
+# My CV
-This repository will host my CV
+This repository hosts my CV which can be accessed by selecting the document 'Julia Panczyszyn - CV'